 The introduction to the theater in the Spanish language is designed for students who are in the third or fourth year of college Spanish.
 Selections are made thematically and each play or critical text will be situated in its period and literary movement.
 Selections from Spain, Latin America and Hispanic authors of North America will be included.
-The plays studied will represent a variety of periods, forms and styles and will include dramatists such as Cervantes, Lope de Vega, Ana Caro Mallen de Soto, Sor Juana Inés de la Cruz, Usigli, Elena Garro, and Garcia Lorca.
+The plays studied will represent a variety of periods, forms and styles.
 Prerequisites: SPA-306, SPA-308.